mnspeer/membrane-permeability-predictions/README.md

 ### Training the model on a new dataset
-Instead of using our pre-trained model, a new model can be trained from scratch using any dataset that contains the ten defined model parameters.
+Instead of using our pre-trained model, a new model can be trained from scratch using any dataset that contains the seven defined model parameters.